 On the top left side of your screen, you will see the ‘User information’ and the ‘Device information’ which is pulled directly from your Real User Monitoring software.

 Below this information you will also see a deeper dive into the user experience data, showing session length and page health score.
-As you can see in this example, this end user is affected by one error:
+As you can see in this example, this end user has been affected by one error:

 Using the timeline feature shown below, you can see a detailed breakdown of how the end user arrived at the error.
 This is a compressed view centered around the exception that has occurred.

-To expose the full stack trace, click the ‘View Session in Real User Monitoring’ button above the session trace:
+To expose the full stack trace, simply click the ‘View Session’ button above the session trace:

 For finding edge cases, the timeline feature is particularly important.
-In a usual QA process, discovering how an end user arrived at an error is difficult, as not everyone accurately remembers which actions they took before encountering an error.
-The timeline feature gives an accurate representation of the actual path an end user took so you can replicate the error with confidence and fix it much faster.
+In a usual QA process, discovering how an end user arrived at an error is difficult, as not everyone accurately remembers which actions they took prior to the encountering an error.
+The timeline feature gives an accurate representation of the true path an end user took so you can replicate the error with confidence and fix it much faster.

-Do you have any questions about the new Real User Monitoring session inside Raygun Crash Reporting?
-Get in touch with a team member here, and we will be happy to help.
+Do you have any questions about the new ‘Session’ tab inside Raygun Crash Reporting?
+Get in touch with a team member and we will be happy to help.